aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/200-lambda.md

 ```
 + @aws-cdk/aws-lambda@{{% cdkversion %}}
-updated 1 package and audited 1571 packages in 5.098s
+updated 5 packages and audited 883208 packages in 5.455s
 ```

 > You can safely ignore any warnings from npm about your package.json file.